EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Soldiers.md

 The following are Dante's character traits.
 ___
 **Personality.**
-Dante is a very quiet and religious person...
+Dante is a very quiet and religious person, devout RELIGION,...
 ___
 **Ideals.**
 ?